Zardous/Neural/README.md

 The model can be verified using Run.py, which benchmarks the model on images it has never seen before.

 For verification: My name is Micah Goede, 6022073

+Disclaimer: at 00:22 i fixed a type: data->datasets.
+No content has changed